-Gold Coast plastic surgeon Dr Dilip is an experienced cosmetic and reconstructive surgeon that has the knowledge and experience to tailor the procedure to achieve your desired result.
+Dr Gahankari is an experienced cosmetic and reconstructive surgeon with the knowledge, skill and experience to tailor this complex procedure to achieve your desired result.

-A breast reconstruction procedure is designed to recreate the breast mound on one or both sides.
-During a detailed consultation, Dr Gahankari will assess what options are available to you in regards to the breast reconstruction procedure to ensure the best possible result is achieved.
+A breast reconstruction procedure is designed to recreate the breast mound on one or both breasts.
+During a detailed consultation, Dr Gahankari will assess what options are available to you in regards to the breast reconstruction procedure.
+This detailed consultation is to ensure the best possible result for you is achieved.

-Broadly there are two main types of breast reconstruction.
-The first involves making your breast mound entirely with your tissues.
+Broadly, there are two main types of breast reconstruction.
+The first involves constructing your breast mound entirely with your available tissue.
 This is most commonly done with microvascular TRAM flap.
-In simple terms, the breast mound is made from the spare ‘tire’ of the lower tummy.
-The second breast reconstruction procedure involves the making of a new breast with the help of a silicone implant, similar to a breast augmentation procedure.
-This can be done through the use of the tissue expander, which essentially is a temporary silicone balloon.
-This ‘balloons’ the remaining skin in the breast area, then a silicone implant is placed in under this newly stretched skin.
+In simple terms, the breast mound is made from the spare ‘tyre’ of the lower tummy.
+The second breast reconstruction procedure involves the construction of a new breast with the addition of a silicone implant, similar to a breast augmentation procedure.
+This can be achieved through the use of the tissue expander, which is essentially a temporary silicone balloon.
+This expands the remaining skin in the breast area.
+A silicone implant is then placed under this newly stretched skin.
 Another option is to use a silicone implant under a muscle flap that is swung forward from the back.
-This is especially suitable for women who had radiation treatment and who desire an implant assisted reconstruction rather than TRAM flap.
+This is especially suitable for women who have undergone radiation treatment and who desire an implant assisted reconstruction rather than TRAM flap.